yhoazk/automo/network_protocols/some-ip/some-ip.md

 notifications for a service instance.
 When having more than one instance of a service s TCP connection per service instance is needed.

-The client ins responsible of open and reestrablish tje TCP connectio whenever it fails.
+- The client is responsible of open and reestablish the TCP connection whenever it fails.
-The client is also responsible to close the connection.
+- The client is also responsible to close the connection.
-The server shall not close the connection.
+- The server shall not close the connection.

 #### Request/Response communication